-The Company is aggressively pursuing the marketing and sale of its water rights to municipal water providers in the Denver metropolitan region as well as users in Arizona, Nevada and California to generate current and long term revenue sources.
-During fiscal year 1997, the Company designed, constructed, and operated 4 water wells together with transmission lines and delivered approximately 11 million gallons of water to customers within the District's Service Area.
+The Company is aggressively pursuing the marketing and sale of its water to municipal water providers in the Denver metropolitan region as well as users in Arizona, Nevada and California to generate current and long term revenue sources.
+During fiscal year 1998, the Company delivered approximately 17 million gallons of water to customers within the District's Service Area.
 The Company continues to meet with developers and other parties interested in developing portions of the District's Service Area.
-The District's Service Area is primarily undeveloped land situated in the growing Arapahoe County.
-Portions of the property are either in negotiation for sale or have been sold to private interests who may develop the property.
-The timing of the development of water and waste water facilities will depend upon when the property is developed.
+The District's Service Area is primarily undeveloped land owned by the State of Colroado situated in the growing Arapahoe County.
+A small portion of the property have been sold to private interests who may develop the property.
+The timing of the development of water and wastewater facilities will depend upon when the property is developed.